 Highlights: Patient, Docile, Intelligent

 The Great Pyrenees is nothing short of “great.”
-Coming from the Pyrenees Mountain range wedged between Spain and France, the Great Pyrenees depends on its fluffy coat for warmth.
+Originating from the Pyrenees Mountain range wedged between Spain and France, the Great Pyrenees depends on its fluffy coat for warmth.
 They have a thick large coat that makes them ultra-soft and huggable.

 RECOMMENDED: 15 Dog Breeds From Spain

 2. Chow Chow